 Credit inquiries (10%)

 This means someone has asked to see your credit report.
-If it's because you are asking for credit—or more credit—this will hurt your credit score.
+If it’s because you’re asking for credit — or more credit — that’ll hurt your credit score.
 (For example, every time you apply for a new credit card, the credit card issuer will request a copy of your credit report.
 Their inquiry will lower your credit score.)